RogueTex/RogueTex/README.md

 # Ola, I'm Raghu 👋

+Grad Student @ UT- Austin, class of 2026!
-I'm passionate about building high-impact products and solving challenging  problems.
+Passionate about building high-impact products and solving challenging problems.
-Current super keen on **Forward Deployed Engineering** and **high-growth teams** where I can contribute to scaling products that reach 0-1 and 1-100!
+Also super keen on **Forward Deployed Engineering** and **high-growth teams** where I can contribute to scaling products that reach 0-1 and 1-100!

 ### Stuff I recently shipped
-More or less obsessed with building recommendation systems and extensions, Check 'em out:
+More or less obsessed with building recommendation systems and trading bot extensions, Check 'em out:

 | 🔗 Project | 💡 What It Does | 🛠️ Stack |
 |-------------|----------------|-----------|